Disposal starts normally but stops intermittently during operation without tripping the breaker; LED flashes once long, four short.

 - Operate and observe: With covers refitted, restore power and run the unit while gently tapping the housing.
 If tapping causes it to stop or start, an internal switch is likely faulty.

-Internal switch or overload faults usually require replacement of the motor assembly or complete McAlpine disposal, as these parts are often not user-serviceable.
+Internal switch or overload faults usually require replacement of the motor assembly or the complete McAlpine disposal, as these parts are often not user-serviceable.

 Repair Difficulty